Coldcard/firmware/README.md

 # Run the simulator in the active virtualenv
 ./simulator.py

-# Later, if you want to run it (after a reboot):
+# Later, if you want to run it (after a reboot).
+This assumes you extracted the git repo in ~ (home)
+cd ~/firmware
+source ENV/bin/activate
-cd ~/firmware/unix/
+cd unix
-~/firmware/ENV/bin/python3 ./simulator.py
+./simulator.py
 ```

 Also make sure that you have your python3 symlinked to python.